James E. Murray: Political career

-In February 1944 Murray joined with Democratic Senator Walter F. George of Georgia to introduce an industrial demobilization bill to Congress.
+In February 1944, Murray joined with Democratic Senator Walter F. George of Georgia to introduce an industrial demobilization bill to Congress.
 The bill supported plans for terminating war contracts and the disposal of surplus government property.
 The bill was passed on May 4.

 Senator Murray worked closely with President Roosevelt to enact the president's Second Bill of Rights.
 President Roosevelt detailed significant numbers of Executive Branch staff to Murray's committees that were working on the president's agenda.
-Congressional backlash to this tactic is credit with part of the motivation to pass the Legislative Reorganization Act of 1946.
+Congressional backlash to this tactic is credited as part of the motivation to pass the Legislative Reorganization Act of 1946.

 After the war, conservatives controlled Congress, so Murray had little success with his proposals to expand Social Security, provide free medical care for the aged, expand federal aid to education, or create a Missouri Valley Authority with the federal control over Montana's water resources patterned after the Tennessee Valley Authority.
 Instead, Congress adopted the Pick-Sloan Plan with flood control by the Army Corps of Engineers, the Bureau of Reclamation, and private development.

 As Chairman of the Interior and Insular Affairs Committee in the 1950s, Murray was more successful in promoting federal development of hydroelectric power through large dams throughout the West.
 He used his chairmanship of the Senate's Interior Committee to secure Western water projects that led to congressional approval and funding for large dams in Montana at Canyon Ferry on the Missouri River, Yellowtail on the Bighorn River, Hungry Horse on the Flathead River, and Libby on the Kootenai River.